-Colon Cancer Symptoms
+Early-Stage Colon Cancer Symptoms

-- Changes in bowel habits that last longer than a few days, such as:
+Changes in your bowel habits that last longer than a few days, such as:

-- Abdominal cramping or stomach pain
+- Abdominal cramps or stomach pain

 - Feeling bloated or gassy for long periods of time

-- Unintentional weight loss
+- Unexplained weight loss

-Additionally, we often use minimally invasive robotically assisted or laparoscopic approaches during surgical interventions in order to improve overall patient outcomes while reducing risks associated with the treatment.
-This is just one of the ways our team ensures the best possible quality of life for each patient.
+Additionally, we often use minimally invasive robotically assisted or laparoscopic approaches during surgical interventions to improve overall outcomes for you while reducing the risks associated with the treatment.
+This is just one of the ways our team will ensure the best possible quality of life for you.